hth313/boost41/doc/misc.rst

 Keys of operation are as follows:

 R/S
-   terminates ``RAMED``.
+   terminate ``RAMED``.

 ON
-   turns the HP-41 off.
+   turn the HP-41 off.

 ``+``
-   moves to next register.
+   move to next register.

 ``-``
-   moves to previous register.
+   move to previous register.

 PRGM
-   moves cursor right.
+   move cursor right.

 USER
-   moves cursor left.
+   move cursor left.

 0-F
-   alter the digit where the cursor are.
+   alter the digit where the cursor is.

 .
    toggle cursor field between the address and the data.